Linkvalue-Interne/LvConnect/README.md

 npm run prod
 ```

-The server listens to `localhost:5000` in dev and to `lvconnect.linkvalue.fr` for prod.
+The server listens to `localhost:5000` in dev and to `lvconnect.link-value.fr` for prod.

 ## Api reference